 Although the market for Siberian ginseng (Eleutherococcus senticosuss), a similar adaptogen with a reputation for improving stamina, was bogged down with exaggerated health promotion, shilajit seems to have avoided this fate.

 Shilajit is claimed to be an adaptogen because of the definition given by the Russian scientist Dardymov in 1969, namely 'a substance preventing illness or death following substantial physical or mental stress'.

-Although there are no scientific studies that have taken place on humans to establish whether it does adapt to stress so that resistance or immunity is raised, many animal studies show such effects.
+Although no scientific studies have taken place on humans to establish whether it adapts to stress so that resistance or immunity is raised, many animal studies show such effects.

 The way it might work as an adaptogen is not known.
 Still, dibenzo alpha pyrones and several chemical constituents such as beta-sitosterol, epi-beta-ecdone, and dibenzo alpha pyrone have been shown to stimulate the neural system, which may be responsible for this.

 It's also promoted as an antioxidant, and increased concentrations of catalase, glutathione peroxidase, and superoxide dismutase were found in animals given Siberian ginseng.

 Other effects include anti-inflammatory and anti-cancer activity because it has immune-boosting properties by increasing lymphocytes and proliferating cells in the immune response.

 Shilajit can boost both humoral immunity (mediated by antibodies)and cell-mediated immunity.
 There are some excellent reviews on the biological effects of shilajit.
 I won't go into more detail here if you want further information about its health benefits.

 Currently, there are no legally approved health claims for shilajit in the USA and Europe.
 However, we don't know whether it has side effects or drug interactions.